inspire-lab/aluminum_shark/README.md

 # Aluminum Shark
-Privacy Preserving Neural Networks with TensorFlow und Homomorphic Encryption
+Privacy-Preserving Neural Networks with TensorFlow and Homomorphic Encryption

-Currently only works on Linux.
+Currently, it only works on Linux.
 Tested on Ubunut 20.04

-## Creating a conda environment with Alumnium Shark binaries installed
+## Creating a conda environment with Aluminum Shark binaries installed

-The easist ways is to use our prebuilt binaries.
+The easiest way is to use our prebuilt binaries.

 1. Clone the Repository
 2. Run `tools/install_conda_environment.sh <dir>`.
 Replace `<dir>` with the path to where the conda environment should be installed.
-3. Activate the environment by running `conda activate <dir>` (Note: `<dir>` needs to be the absoultue path to the installed environment)
+3. Activate the environment by running `conda activate <dir>` (Note: `<dir>` needs to be the absolute path to the installed environment)

 Requirements:
  - Linux